My Approach to Helping

 Insurance accepted both in and out of network based on insurance company approval.
 Sliding fee scales are available for those who qualify financially.
 Highly qualified associates and interns are also available providing a lower cost.

-Groups are formed under to the direction of our special programs director, Mr. Jerry Brown.
-We have groups for anger management, domestic violence, rational thinking, DBT, and addiction issues.
+We have groups for Emotional Regulation, teen empowerment, life skills, cognitive skills, anger management, domestic violence, rational thinking, DBT, and addiction issues.

 My Guiding Ethical Principles